wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 2.22 =
+* Caching made optional.
+Enhanced the admin section by putting option settings on a separate panel.
+More options added to the number of words in the excerpt.
 = Version 2.21 =
 * Performance improvements.
 Ability to change color of hyperlinked titles added with shortcode parameter.
 Also, specify number of posts per feed via shortcode parameter.
 = Version 2.20 =